jfri3d/PlantBot/README.md

 <a name="configuration"></a>
 ### Configuration

-Minimal configuration with a `.envrc` file is required in order to link with Slack and determine correct sunrise/sunset times (i.e. based on location).
+Minimal configuration with a `.envrc` file based on `.envrc.template` is required in order to link with Slack and determine correct sunrise/sunset times (i.e. based on location).

 - build a [slackbot](https://api.slack.com/bot-users)
 - identify the accurate [geolocation](https://www.latlong.net/)